-In our study, the frequency of surgical site infection (SSI) after appendectomy using TC suture was 10.07% that is quite insignificant to claim the effectiveness of TC sutures alone about prevention of SSI and economically cost-effectiveness especially in 3rd world countries where the cost of delivering care is a serious concern.
-Although disagreement with other studies in positive favor of antimicrobial coated sutures may be due to the number of patients studied in our study and therefore further studies are required to recommend its use in routine.
-Abdominal surgery itself is the most common independent risk for SSI, therefore other risk factors are exigent including patient and procedure-related which need to be determined and optimized to achieve the goal.
+In our study, the frequency of surgical site infection (SSI) after appendectomy using TC suture was 10.07% that is relatively insignificant to claim the effectiveness of TC sutures alone about prevention of SSI and economically cost-effectiveness, especially in 3rd world countries where the cost of delivering care is a serious concern.
+Although disagreement with other studies in positive favor of antimicrobial coated sutures may be due to the number of patients studied in our research, further studies are required to recommend its use in routine.
+Abdominal surgery itself is the most common independent risk for SSI.
+Therefore, other risk factors are complex, including patient and procedure-related, which need to be determined and optimized to achieve the goal.

-Patient-related factors including age, lifestyle, smoking, diabetes, cardiac diseases, and procedure-related factors e.g., prophylactic antibiotics, meticulous sterile techniques, universal precautions, type and duration of surgery, and other intraoperative tissue handling must be addressed to develop strategies to control SSI.
+Patient-related factors such as age, lifestyle, smoking, diabetes, cardiac diseases, and procedure-related factors, e.g., such as prophylactic antibiotics, meticulous sterile techniques, universal precautions, type and duration of surgery, and other intraoperative tissue handling, must be addressed to develop strategies to control SSI.

-Ethical permission: College of Physicians & Surgeons Pakistan ERC letter No. CPSP/REU/SGR-2016-183-7876 dated: 08-06-2020.
+Ethical Permission: College of Physicians & Surgeons Pakistan ERC letter No. CPSP/REU/SGR-2016-183-7876 dated: 08-06-2020.

 Conflict of Interest: There is no conflict of interest among the authors.

 Financial Disclosure / Grant Approval: There was no funding agency.

-DATA SHARING STATEMENT: The data that support the findings of this study are available on request from the corresponding author.
+Data Sharing Statement: The data supporting this study's findings are available on request from the corresponding author.
 The data are not publicly available due to privacy or ethical restrictions